EugeneZeng/Liulishuo-L7/L8-U1-P3-On-Sports-Technology.md

 >
 > And they happen, on average, to have a certain unique physiology: legs that are very long and very thin at their extremity,
 >
-> and this is because they have their ancestry at very low latitude in a very hot and dry climate,
+> and this is because they have their ***ancestry*** at very low latitude in a very hot and dry climate,
 >
 > and an evolutionary adaptation to that is limbs that are very long and very thin at the extremity for cooling purposes.
 >
 > It's the same reason that a radiator has long coils, to increase surface area compared to volume to let heat out,
 >
-> and because the leg is like a pendulum, the longer and thinner it is at the extremity, the more energy-efficient it is to swing.
+> and because the leg is like a ***pendulum***, the longer and thinner it is at the extremity, the more energy-efficient it is to swing.
 >
 > To put Kalenjin running success in perspective, consider that 17 American men in history have run faster than two hours and 10 minutes in the marathon.
 >